72 Hours (TV series)

-72 Hours is an American television reality competition series produced by Lighthearted Entertainment that premiered on Turner Network Television (TNT) on June 6, 2013.
+72 Hours is an American television reality competition series produced by Lighthearted Entertainment that premiered on TNT on June 6, 2013.
 72 Hours is hosted by actor and TV host Brandon Johnson who formerly co-starred as dance show host Gary Wilde on the Disney Channel original series Shake It Up.
 The series is executive produced by Howard Schultz, Brady Connell and Rob LaPlante.
 Jeff Spangler serves as the co-executive producer of the series.

 In each episode of 72 Hours, three new competing teams of strangers are dropped in the complete wilderness where they are given very few essential items to survive.
 The teams must travel through harsh environments, such as dangerous wildlife or insect infestations for 72 hours to find a hidden briefcase that contains $100,000.
 The team that finds the briefcase is the winner of the competition and they receive the $100,000 cash prize.

 Premise

 Each episode in the series introduces new groups of strangers who are dropped off in a remote location.
 Each episode has a different location.
 For example, one episode takes place in the American Southwest and another episode takes place in the island of Hawaii.
 Once the teams are dropped at a location, they are supplied with only a single bottle of water and a GPS tracking device.
 The goal of the competition is to survive and travel through harsh and dangerous environments, such as dangerous wildlife or insect infestations to find a hidden briefcase containing $100,000.
 The team that finds the briefcase is the winner of the competition and they receive the $100,000 cash prize.